First-Year Student Scholarships

 Thanks to the generosity of numerous alumni and friends of the college, scholarships are available to students in the College of Design, Architecture, Art, and Planning.

-Scholarships marked with an asterisk (*) have separate applications processes.
+Only scholarships marked with an asterisk (*) have separate applications processes.
 Please view the scholarship’s description for more information.
+For maximum scholarship consideration, students should submit FAFSA information to UC.

 First-Year Student Scholarships